Frog King Kwok. Image courtesy 10 Chancery Lane Gallery, Hong Kong.

 This month, Frog King is participating in Mobile M+ : Live Art, putting together an exhibition which reinterprets his seminal performance works from mid-to-late 1970s, such as his plastic bag project Kwok in Beijing (1979), in a site-specific installation at Connecting Space, North Point.
 Mobile M+: Live Art positions Frog King's early performance works alongside the likes of John Cage, whom he sites as a key influence after meeting him in New York, and young Hong Kong performance artist Pak Sheung Chuen, accentuating Frog King's pivotal role in the growth of the city's performance art culture.
 Simultaneously, the artist is also enjoying a solo exhibition at 10 Chancery Lane Gallery, showing a selection of his most recent ink paintings and an installation work at its space in central Hong Kong.

-Frog King found the time to speak with Ocula about his artistic ethos, influences, his latest exhibitions and continually developing practice.
+Frog King found the time to speak with Ocula Magazine about his artistic ethos, influences, latest exhibitions, and his continually developing practice.

-The medium, I got used to it, and now I use it to apply to any of the events I participate in or create.
+I got used to the medium, and now I apply it to any of the events I participate in or create.
 It works well; it is my mother tongue and part of my heritage.
-So I show up on the stage, with different formats and different faces for the community, everybody wants different and special things, so that works out well.
+So I show up on the stage, with different formats and different faces for the community.
+Everybody wants different and special things, so that works out well.